 8. Drug Policy: Students may not be in the presence of, possess, distribute, or use/misuse of prescription, medication, narcotics, controlled/illegal substances except as expressly permitted by law.
-Any student who is struggling with an addiction to any narcotic or controlled substance may seek help at the College’s Health & Wellness Center located on the third floor of the Student Center (Ext.
+Any student who is struggling with an addiction to any narcotic or controlled substance may seek help at the College’s Health & Wellness Center located on the third floor of the Murray Student Center (Ext.
 3314).
-Possession with the intent to sell or distribute narcotic or illegal will likely result in dismissal from the College.
-Any drug related violation of College policy will be considered a violation of the Drug Policy.
+Possession with the intent to sell or distribute narcotic or illegal may likely result in expulsion from the College.

-9. Failure to Comply.
-Failure to comply with reasonable and lawful requests or directives of College officials or emergency personnel officers acting in performance of their duties and/or interference with faculty, staff, or student staff acting in the performance of their official duties.
+9. Failure to Comply: Failure to comply with reasonable and lawful requests or directives of College officials (ex: RA, RD, Security) or emergency personnel officers acting in performance of their duties and/or interference with faculty, staff, or student staff acting in the performance of their official duties.